Pray for Haiti: Background

+The album cover was designed by Noah Leigh, and is an imitation of the 1982 painting Untitled (Fishing) by Jean-Michel Basquiat, colloquially titled "Fishing".
+Leigh's design is identical to the original except the artwork has been flipped and the figure sports a Haitian flag bandana, similar to the one Mach-Hommy wears in public appearances.

 Critical reception

 The album was met with universal acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 85 based on eight reviews.
 The album has received particular praise for Mach-Hommy's lyricism.
 Paul A. Thompson of Pitchfork described the project as having "razor-sharp bars and an exceptional eye for detail", and gave it a "Best New Music" award.
 Riley Wallace of HipHopDX gave a similar appraisal, describing the album as "fram[ing] hard-as-nails themes with calmly delivered, tastefully complex wordplay", while Fred Thomas of AllMusic characterized Mach's lyrics as "cutting, hilarious, and multi-dimensional".
 The production on the album has been described as "varied" but generally "stripped-back".